elenderg/PAL-1000/instruções de compilação.md

 This guy assumes we're sitting on the start of a comment (the backslash character) and simply sucks up bytes until he hits a return byte (the end of a line).
 When he's done, what's left of the rider's source will start with that return byte, and the rider's token will span the whole comment, including the backslash.

-69. We need a similar "`move a rider`" routine for remarks:
+69. We need a similar "move a rider" routine for remarks:

 `To move a rider (code rules - remark):`